ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-terminology.md

   years:  2016, 2019

-lastupdated: "2019-02-14"
+lastupdated: "2019-03-06"

+subcollection: vmwaresolutions

 ---

 # Glossary of Caveonix terms
 {: #caveonix-terminology}

-This glossary provides some descriptions for terms that are unassociated with the Caveonix RiskForesight solution:
+This glossary provides some descriptions for terms that are associated with the Caveonix RiskForesight solution:

 -	**NIST Special Publication 800-53:** A Risk Management Framework that address security control.
 -	**Security Content Automation Protocol (SCAP):** A method for using specific standards to enable the automated vulnerability management, measurement, and policy compliance evaluation of systems deployed in an organization.
 Checklists standardize and enable automation of the linkage between computer security configurations and the NIST Special Publication 800-53 controls framework.